 Decision of the Federal Cartel Office

-The FCO conducted an individual assessment of the non-compete clauses under Sec.
-1 of the German Act Against Restraints of Competition and Art.
-101 TFEU.
+The FCO conducted an individual assessment of the non-compete clauses under Section 1 of the German Act Against Restraints of Competition and Article 101 TFEU.
 There was no possibility to benefit from the Vertical Block Exemption Regulation as the 30% market share threshold was exceeded according to the FCO’s findings.
 In addition, the duration of the non-compete obligation exceeded five years.

 The FCO established restrictive effects on competition, in particular as many important distributors of chain saws and other outdoor power tools factually were not available for the distribution of the products of competing suppliers.
 The Stihl brand is important for such distributors and the high market share of Stihl also attracts them to this supplier.
 Accordingly, other suppliers were found to likely have difficulties to find distribution partners.

 The FCO did not see the conditions for an individual exemption being fulfilled in this case.
 The FCO did not assess the individual conditions in detail but mainly referred to the argument, that the non-compete obligation in any event was not indispensable to achieve any alleged efficiency gains as Stihl gave up these obligations in the course of the procedure.
 No fine was imposed but the FCO formally declared the clauses to have violated competition law in the past.
 The decision is not final as Stihl filed an appeal against it.